-Classes provide for students with severe behavior management needs that are defined as highly intensive, frequent and which result in aggressive, self-abusive or withdrawn behavior patterns that adversely affect educational performance.
-Students that attend the 6:1:1 high school classes at Campus have the ability to obtain high school credits (awarded by their home school) in the following areas: Art, English 9, English 10, English 11, English 12, Foreign Language (ASL), Health, Math - Foundations of Algebra, Algebra 1, Geometry, JET Math, Physical Education, Science -General Science, Earth Science, Living Environment, and Social Studies - Global Studies 9, Global Studies 10, U.S. History 11, Economics, Participation In Government.
-6:1:1 SED classes are presently located at the CiTi Mexico Campus and Maroun Elementary School.

-The goal of the 6:1:1 program is to foster the development of independence in social, emotional, behavioral, academic, and vocational skills.
-We provide an integrated service delivery to address each child's unique educational, social, emotional, vocational, and developmental needs.

-We believe that children can realize their potential given an environment that is supportive, developmentally appropriate, and geared toward specific individual needs.
+Safe, Trusting, Restorative, Instructional and Vocational Environment (STRIVE) classes are designed for students with severe behavior management needs that are defined as highly intensive, frequent and which result in aggressive, self-abusive or withdrawn behavior patterns that adversely affect educational performance.
+Students that attend the 6:1:2 high school classes have the ability to obtain high school credits (awarded by their home school) in the following areas: Art, English 9, English 10, English 11, English 12, Foreign Language (ASL), Health, Math - Foundations of Algebra, Algebra 1, Geometry, JET Math, Physical Education, Science - General Science, Earth Science, Living Environment, and Social Studies - Global Studies 9, Global Studies 10, U.S. History 11, Economics, Participation In Government.
+The goal of the STRIVE program is to foster the development of independence in social, emotional, behavioral, academic and vocational skills.
+We provide an integrated service delivery to address each child's unique educational, social, emotional, vocational and developmental needs.
+We believe that children can realize their potential given an environment that is supportive, developmentally appropriate and geared toward specific individual needs.
 Vocational education is often an integral part of program for high school students.
 On-site (Campus) and community-based opportunities are available.

 Academic Levels: Students enrolled in this program typically demonstrate academic skills in ELA and Math that are two to three grade levels or more below their cohort grade level.
 Limited academic progress has typically resulted due to behavioral, emotional, social, and/or mental health needs.
 Small classes with experienced teachers help each student meet with academic success.
 There are opportunities for the full spectrum of diploma and certificate exit credentials for all students.

-Competency-based curriculum, portfolio development, and assessments align with the common core and provide performance-based data demonstrating achievement.
+Competency-based curriculum, portfolio development and assessments align with the common core and provide performance-based data demonstrating achievement.

-Social/Emotional Profile: Students require intensive intervention due to severe emotional, behavioral, developmental, and/or learning problems.
+Social/Emotional Profile: Students require intensive intervention due to severe emotional, behavioral, developmental and/or learning problems.
 A high level of structure and support is required.
 Restorative Practice philosophy is employed.

-Restorative Practice Philosophy:

-- The program prescribes to and embraces the Restorative Practice philosophy which is guided by an ethic of care and justice.
-It is an approach to build community, promote a culture of care, foster a sense of belonging, and invite responsibility and provide accountability, reparation, reconciliation, and reintegration where harm has occurred. - Restorative Practice is based upon mutual respect and appreciation, belief in people's ability to resolve their own problems, acceptance of diversity, an inclusive approach to problem solving so that feelings, needs, and views of everyone in the community are taken into account, and there is a congruence of beliefs and actions. - The goals of Restorative Practice are to make the schools and the community safe, raise morale and build connection, promote respect among the school community and foster a sense of belonging for students and staff in the school, raise attendance, reduce behavioral referrals, and dramatically diminish suspensions and expulsions, eliminate bullying and all kinds of violence in the school, and in doing all the above, raise academic performance for all students.
+Restorative Practice Philosophy: The program prescribes to and embraces the Restorative Practice philosophy which is guided by an ethic of care and justice.
+It is an approach to build community, promote a culture of care, foster a sense of belonging, invite responsibility and provide accountability, reparation, reconciliation and reintegration where harm has occurred.
+Restorative Practice is based upon mutual respect and appreciation, belief in people's ability to resolve their own problems, acceptance of diversity, an inclusive approach to problem solving so that feelings, needs, and views of everyone in the community are taken into account, and there is a congruence of beliefs and actions.

+The goals of Restorative Practice are to make the schools and the community safe, raise morale and build connection, promote respect among the school community and foster a sense of belonging for students and staff in the school, raise attendance, reduce behavioral referrals, and dramatically diminish suspensions and expulsions, eliminate bullying and all kinds of violence in the school, and in doing all the above, raise academic performance for all students.